websanco/liferay-learn/docs/dxp/latest/en/using-search/search-configuration-reference/widget-scoped-search-configuration.md

 **Low Level Search Options:** Configure the search widgets to participate in a search that's aimed at an index other than the _Company Index_.
 The company index is where the Liferay DXP assets index their data, so many installations will not need this widget.
 See [Understanding Low Level Search Options](../search-pages-and-widgets/search-results/understanding-low-level-search-options.md) for more information.

 **Similar Results:** Display similar search results to an asset being displayed on a page.
-Documentation will be available soon.
+See [Similar Results](../search-pages-and-widgets/similar-results.md) for more information.

-**X-Pack Monitoring:** Liferay Enterprise Search subscribers can access [Elastic's Kibana](https://www.elastic.co/kibana) monitoring tool inside a widget placed on a Liferay DXP Page.
+[Liferay Enterprise Search] **Elasticsearch Monitoring:** Liferay Enterprise Search subscribers can access [Elastic's Kibana](https://www.elastic.co/kibana) monitoring tool inside a widget placed on a Liferay DXP Page.
+See [Monitoring Elasticsearch](../liferay-enterprise-search/monitoring-elasticsearch.md) for more information.